Chris Chappell advises you to drop in to Catcott to see the new developments.

 As the breeding season ends, many small birds will gather in large mixed flocks.
 Greenfinches, goldfinches and chaffinches will chatter noisily in the tops of trees, relying on safety in numbers and many keen eyes to spot an approaching predator.

 The goldfinches favourite food source is thistle seed.
+A group of goldfinches clustered on thistle heads makes a great image.
 On the coast, large flocks of linnets feed on grassland.

 Starlings begin to assemble in the towns and villages each evening, then set off to roost en masse, performing their spectacular patterns in the sky, now known as murmurations.
 Strictly speaking the murmur is of course the sound, as thousands of birds wings whir across the landscape.
 If you are out on the levels when a flock passes overhead, you will hear something quite unique, a great whisper across the land.
 As the birds approach their roost, they will swirl and gyrate in amazing patterns, settling, rising again, and moving across the reedbeds like running water.
 Their movement in the air is often driven by the appearance of a sparrowhawk or other raptor, hoping to pick off an easy meal.
 Once settled they start to chatter, rising into a crescendo of calls that may last some long time.
 While this phenomenon has been filmed and recorded, this cannot convey the full sense of awe that this spectacle inspires if you are actually there.

 Corvids also now flock and feed together, and a freshly turned field may attract a mixture of carrion crows, rooks, jackdaws and the occasional raven.
-They work their way across the fields, picking up worms and beetles as they go.
+They spend their day working their way across the fields, picking up worms and beetles as they go.